I was born in the year World War II ended , 1945 , and my first home was in the city of San Fernando in Trinidad.

 I remember we lived in a small apartment on Broadway , but we had electricity and running water , and we were in a town!

-Back then there were two roads to the college ; a winding road for vehicular traffic , and a steep hill for pedestrians leading to the main campus.
+Back then there were two roads leading up to the college ; a winding road for vehicular traffic , and a steep hill for pedestrians leading to the main campus.

 Both roads have been replaced by Lute Drive.